1. What is Homespot?

 You can only bid for properties that are advertised for the applicant group that you are in or properties that have been advertised for All Groups.

-What if I have a recommendation for a certain type of house?
+What if I have a recommendation for a certain type of property?

 If you have been awarded Band 1F or Band 3F priority because your home is unsuitable for you due to a medical condition or disability this is likely to include a recommendation of the type of property that will be suitable for you.
 We will not consider you for any houses that do not match this recommendation, even if you bid for them.
 For example, if the recommendation is for ground floor housing, you would not be successful if you bid for a house with internal stairs.